-The headlight delay time is programmable on vehicles equipped with an Electronic Vehicle Information Center (EVIC).
-Refer to "Electronic Vehicle Information Center (EVIC)/Customer-Programmable Features" in "Understanding Your Instrument Panel" for further information.
+NOTE: The headlight delay time is programmable through the Uconnect® System.
+Refer to "Uconnect® Settings/Customer Programmable Features" in "Understanding Your Instrument Panel" for further information.

 Parking Lights And Panel Lights

 To turn on the parking lights and instrument panel lights, rotate the headlight switch clockwise.
 To turn off the parking lights, rotate the headlight switch back to the O (Off) position.